Welcome to T3’s review of the TP-Link Kasa KL130, an affordable smart light that impressed us enough to take a slot as one of the best smart bulbs.

 It is worth knowing that Tapo and Kasa use different apps which aren’t yet integrated with one another, so if you already have products from one of the two brands, it’s worth sticking to them, for now at least.

 For this review, we checked out the TP-Link Kasa KL130 multicoloured smart bulb.
 You can also buy TP-Link Kasa bulbs in other styles including filament bulbs (KL50), white tunable bulbs (KL120), and white dimmable bulbs (KL110).
+I've also reviewed the TP-Link Kasa Smart Light Strip (KL430) so be sure to check that out.

 TP-Link Kasa KL130 review: setup and design